 Ingredients

-- 1 (16-ounce) can water-packed jackfruit, drained and shredded or thinly sliced
+- 1 can (16-ounce) water-packed canned jackfruit drained and shredded or thinly sliced

 - 1 cup barbecue sauce